evansde77/cirrus/README.md

 1. new - creates a new release branch, increments the package version, builds the release notes if configured.
 2. build - Runs sdist to create a new build artifact from the release branch
 3. merge - Runs git-flow style branch merges back to master and develop, optionally waiting on CI or setting flags for GH build contexts if needed
-4. upload - Pushes the build artifact to the pypi server configured in the cirrus conf.
+4. upload - Pushes the build artifact to the pypi server configured in the cirrus conf, using a plugin system to allow for customisation.

 Usage:
 ```bash